stem cell treatment diabetes

 Diabetes Stem Cell Treatment Guidelines – 2024

-Total number of stem cell infusions will depend on patient needs but will include MSC+ Mesenchymal stem cells, pancreatic progenitor cells and β-cells of the pancreas (insulin producing beta cells).
+The total number of stem cell infusions will depend on the patient’s medical needs but include UC-MSC+ Mesenchymal stem cells, pancreatic progenitor cells, and β-cells of the pancreas (insulin-producing beta cells).

-Pancreatic endocrine cells differentiated to beta cells and pancreatic progenitor cells that are delivered to the patient via IV Drip or combination of sequential Intrathecal injections.
+A combination of isolated and expanded mesenchymal stem cells, Pancreatic endocrine cells are differentiated into beta cells and delivered along with pancreatic progenitor cells are delivered to the patient via IV, Intrapancreatic Injections, Intraperitoneal Injections, or Intra-Arterial Injections, depending on patient needs.

-Rehabilitation Treatment : (Optional) Rehabilitation therapy (2 hours per day and 5 days per week)
+Rehabilitation Treatment : (Optional) Rehabilitation therapy (2 hours per day and five days per week)

-The cellular treatment for Diabetics and neogenesis of β-cells & pancreatic islets will require a minimum of 14 days in Bangkok.
-The costs for treating Diabetes with MSC+ cells will depend on many factors including current health and the existence of any other underlying medical conditions.
-To better prepare our medical team will need to be review patients’ relevant medical information, genetic tests for risk variants found in diabetes (if available) and recent blood tests.
-Upon approval, a customized treatment plan will be provided that includes all medical related costs including stem cell extractions, expansion.
+The cellular treatment for Diabetics and neogenesis of β-cells & pancreatic islets will require a minimum of 10-14 days in Bangkok.
+The costs for treating Type 2 Diabetes with UC-MSC+ cells will depend on many factors, including current health and other underlying medical conditions.
+To better prepare, our medical team will need to review patients’ relevant medical information, genetic tests for risk variants found in diabetes (if available), and recent blood tests.
+Upon completion of the evaluation, our recommendations and treatment plan will be provided, including all medical-related costs, including stem cell extractions and cell delivery stages.
 Stem cell therapy for diabetes success rates depend on stage and severity, To learn more about the treatment of Onset DM using Adult stem cells please contact us today.

 Published Clinical Citations